 Nevertheless, many product videos contain no faces.
 I can understand the reasons very well: I was never crazy about being in front of the camera.
 The production of a professional video is quite an effort.
 And most of all, the audience is mostly interested in the product, not me.
 But is that really the case?

 I thought about this for a while and then made the decision to just try it and appear on the new product video, with the intention of making Patentswatch more personal and accessible as a software product.
-You can see the result below—your opinion and feedback are of course very interesting to me.
+You can see the result on the Patentswatch website—your opinion and feedback are of course very interesting to me.

 Around 166,000 patent applications were submitted to the European Patent Office in 2017, more than ever before in the history of the Office.
 According to its recently released annual report of 2017, the increase over the previous year is 3.9% for patent applications and 10.1% for publications of issued patents.

 The following developments can be read from the annual report: